 The following are charges of deportability pursuant to section 237 of the Immigration and Nationality Act that are commonly lodged by the USCIS on the NTA:

 - Inadmissible at time of admission or adjustment of status;

 - Violation of non-immigrant status;

-- Failure of an alien and the U.S. Citizen spouse to file a joint petition to remove the condition at the end of the 2 years subsequent to becoming a conditional permanent resident;
+- Failure of an alien and the U.S. citizen spouse to file a joint petition to remove the condition at the end of the two years subsequent to becoming a conditional permanent resident;

-- Conviction of Crime Involving Moral Turpitude within 5 years of admission where the sentence imposed may have been for 1 year or more;
+- Conviction of crime involving moral turpitude within five years of admission where the sentence imposed may have been for one year or more;

-At the Law Offices of Manesh&Mizrahi, our attorneys represent immigrants before a variety of immigration appellate forums including the Board of Immigration Appeals (“BIA”) as well as the USCIS Administrative Appeals Office (“AAO”).
+At Manesh & Mizrahi, our attorneys represent immigrants before a variety of immigration appellate forums including the Board of Immigration Appeals (BIA) as well as the U.S. Citizenship and Immigration Service (USCIS) Administrative Appeals Office (AAO).

 If an immigration court denies your case, you have the right to appeal that decision.
 A local immigration judge’s decision is not always correct, and it is critical that you obtain prompt and intelligent analysis and advice regarding your case and whether an appeal is appropriate.
 While an alien has the right to appeal a decision of an immigration court, that right is subject to strict deadlines and filing requirements.
 You should consult an attorney to ensure you do not jeopardize your rights.

 Our attorneys prepare detailed and thorough written arguments requiring sophisticated legal knowledge supporting your case.
 Since there are rarely any hearings or oral arguments during the appeal before the BIA, the written arguments we prepare for you are the best chance to persuade the BIA that the local judge incorrectly decided your case.